Symptoms of Bad Strut Mount

 Diagnosing top strut mount problems is recommended as soon as you notice symptoms.

 Most strut mounts don’t fail catastrophically.
 Bad strut mounts can be challenging to diagnose.
-If your mechanic has determined that your strut mounts are bad, they should be replaced as soon as symptoms are noticed.
+If your mechanic has determined that your strut mounts are bad, they should be replaced immediately after noticing symptoms.
 Your mechanic may also recommend replacing the struts at the same time.

 If the strut mount fails while driving, it can cause an accident or damage other vehicle parts.
-It would help if you replaced a bad strut mount as soon as possible to avoid causing other issues such as premature tire wear or accident.
+It would help if you replaced a bad strut mount as soon as possible to avoid causing other issues, such as premature tire wear or accidents.

 Symptoms